helm/helm/docs/charts_hooks.md

 When subcharts declare hooks, those are also evaluated.
 There is no way for a top-level chart to disable the hooks declared by subcharts.

-It is also possible to define a weight for a hook which will help build a deterministic executing order.
+It is possible to define a weight for a hook which will help build a deterministic executing order.
 Weights are defined using the following annotation:

 ```